onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 The following are differences between the VNF Guidelines and SWA-001:

--  5.3.1 - In a Network Cloud all VNFs must be only “COTS-Ready”.
-The VNF Guidelines does not support “Partly COTS-READY” or “Hardware Dependent”.
+-  5.3.1 - In a Network Cloud all VNFs must be only "COTS-Ready".
+The VNF Guidelines does not support "Partly COTS-READY" or "Hardware Dependent".

--  5.3.2 – The only virtualization environment currently supported by ONAP is “Virtual Machines”.
+-  5.3.2 – The only virtualization environment currently supported by ONAP is "Virtual Machines".
 The VNF Guidelines state that all VNFs should be hypervisor agnostic.
 Other virtualized environment options such as containers are not currently supported.
 However, container technology is targeted to be supported in the future.